 Check the details and the event calendar before visiting the factory.

-This place is dedicated to preserving the artifacts related to this area and other historically important locations in the region.
+Freeport Historical Society is dedicated to preserving the artifacts related to this area and other historically critical regional locations.

 It is a place where kids can learn a lot about Freeport's local history.